Naturally Daily

 Vinegar is an essential ingredient when it comes to making tasty dishes.

-You can’t think about making a salad or pickle without a dash of vinegar, especially a malt vinegar.
+You can’t think about making a salad or pickle without a dash of vinegar, especially malt vinegar.

 Malt vinegar is quite famous for bringing a rich, nuanced flavor to any recipe.
 Starting from seasoning salads to fish & chips to making chutneys, a lot of things you can do with malt vinegar.